Skip to main content

 To prevent or correct any duplicate devices, you can control the format for the names of devices added.
 For example, if you're running a VMWare discovery in tandem with a Windows discovery, there may be differences in discovered device names. vSphere will often show the short hostname, but a WMI query against the OS will return server FQDNs.

-Device42 tries to best match devices by serial number, UUID, and then name.
+Device42 tries to match devices by serial number, UUID, and then name.
 However, if duplicates are added, you can use the options detailed in the following section to correct them.

-Configuring Windows Hostname Discovery Details
+Configure Windows Hostname Discovery Details

-The strip domain suffix setting works in conjunction with the Device Name Format setting.
+The Strip domain suffix setting works in conjunction with the Device Name Format setting.

 Under the Device Name Format dropdown, you can add or update the Device Name of any targets with the hostname format of your choosing.
 The naming options are as follows: